Skip to main content

 Springboot

-Spring Boot is a rapid development scaffold based on the Spring framework, simplifying the creation and deployment process of Spring applications.
-It provides features such as auto-configuration, embedded servers, and production-ready feature monitoring, enabling developers to quickly build standalone, production-grade Spring applications.
+Spring Boot is a rapid development scaffolding based on the Spring framework, simplifying the creation and deployment of Spring applications.
+It provides features such as auto-configuration, embedded servers, and production-ready monitoring, enabling developers to quickly build standalone, production-grade Spring applications.

 This guide describes how to deploy Gin applications on CloudBase HTTP cloud functions.